sxs-collaboration/spectre/docs/DevGuide/CodeReviewGuide.md

   explicit instantiations whenever possible.
 The macro `GENERATE_EXPLICIT_INSTANTIATIONS` is useful for generating many explicit instantiations.
-* Explicit instantiations of functions marked as noexcept should be marked as noexcept as well.
-* Functions that do not throw should be marked `noexcept`.
-If you're unsure and the function does not use an `Options::Context` or is generating python bindings, mark it `noexcept`.
+* Functions should not be marked `noexcept` unless it is part of the signature of an overriden function (e.g. the what() function of an exception derived from std::exception).
 * Variable names in macros must avoid name collisions, e.g. inside the `PARSE_ERROR` macro you would write
   `double variable_name_avoid_name_collisions_PARSE_ERROR = 0.0;`